-Revenue in Excess of (Less Than) Expenses and Changes in Net Assets
+Revenue (Less Than) in Excess of Expenses and Changes in Net Assets

-The accompanying condensed consolidated statements of operations and changes in net assets includes the revenue in excess of (less than) expenses as the performance indicator.
-Changes in net assets without donor restrictions, which are excluded from revenue in excess of (less than) expenses, primarily include contributions of long-lived assets (including assets acquired using contributions, which by donor restriction were to be used for the purposes of acquiring such assets), pension-related changes other than net periodic pension costs and distributions to noncontrolling interests.
+The accompanying condensed consolidated statements of operations and changes in net assets includes the revenue (less than) in excess of expenses as the performance indicator.
+Changes in net assets without donor restrictions, which are excluded from revenue (less than) in excess of expenses, primarily include contributions of long-lived assets (including assets acquired using contributions, which by donor restriction were to be used for the purposes of acquiring such assets), pension-related changes other than net periodic pension costs and distributions to noncontrolling interests.